SafeBreach-Labs/WindowsDowndate/README.md

 Using Windows Downdate you can downgrade critical OS components, DLLs, Drivers, the NT kernel, the Secure Kernel, the Hyper-V hypervisor, Credential Guard and much more!

-## Setup
+## Installation
 To install Windows Downdate, follow the steps below.
 1. Clone this repository
-2. Launch CMD and change directory to the cloned repository directory
+2. Change directory to the cloned repository directory
-3. Run the following command
+3. Run the following command (tested with python 3.11.9)
     ```
-    python311 setup.py install
+    pip install -r requirements.txt
     ```
 4. You can now execute Windows Downdate